 It's MORNING EDITION from NPR News.
-Good morning.
 I'm Renee Montagne.

 STEVE INSKEEP, HOST:

 And I'm Steve Inskeep.
 Good morning.
 Last month the Obama administration put off a decision on whether to approve the Keystone XL pipeline.
 The project has been enormously controversial.
 It would carry crude oil from Canada to the Gulf of Mexico.
 This morning we examine what's at stake for the oil industry and for energy production.
 Here's NPR's Jim Zarroli.